Connect with others who understand.

 Written by Emily Brown

-Psoriatic arthritis (PsA) and ankylosing spondylitis (AS), one of the more common types of spondylitis, are both types of arthritis.
-Both are considered spondyloarthropathies, a family of chronic (ongoing) diseases of joints.
+Psoriatic arthritis (PsA) and ankylosing spondylitis (AS) are both types of arthritis and chronic (ongoing) diseases of the joints.
 They share some symptoms like joint pain, stiffness, and swelling.
-While AS is generally considered an axial type of arthritis (it affects the spine) and PsA is generally considered peripheral (it affects peripheral joints like hands and feet), their symptoms can overlap.
+While AS is generally considered an axial type of arthritis (it affects the spine) and PsA is generally considered peripheral (it affects peripheral joints like the hands and feet), their symptoms can overlap.

 PsA often comes with the added burden of psoriasis, a skin condition that causes itchy and scaly patches.
-Meanwhile, AS primarily affects the spine, leading to stiffness and pain that can make it difficult to move around.
+Meanwhile, AS primarily affects the spine.
+This leads to stiffness and pain that can make it difficult to move around.

 The fact that some people with PsA may experience back pain and some people with AS may experience psoriasis can make it difficult to tell when it’s PsA or AS.
 Diagnosing PsA or AS may take a long time, as they are often mistaken for other conditions or even for each other.